 Unlike strength or modulus of elasticity, durability is not an inherent property of concrete.
 Rather, it depends on the service environment.
 Concrete for a bridge deck in the Midwest, say, will have to withstand cycles of freezing and thawing, deicing salts, and abrasion from snowplows.
 Concrete for a footing in the western US will have to withstand exposure to sulfate-bearing soils.
 Agricultural concrete has to withstand acids, sulfates, and various salts from animal wastes.

-A low water-cementitious materials ratio; judicious use of fly ash, slag cement, and/or silica fume; and good concreting practices —particularly good curing —will go a long way toward producing durable concrete in most environments.
+A low water-cementitious materials ratio; judicious use of fly ash, slag cement, and/or silica fume; and good concreting practices—particularly good curing—will go a long way toward producing durable concrete in most environments.
 However, some environments call for specific provisions.
 The American Concrete Institute has several publications related to concrete durability in specific applications.
+You’ll also need to verify that you can control expansions due to reactive aggregates.

-When it comes to specifications for high-performance concrete, you can choose either a prescriptive or a performance approach.
+When it comes to specifications for high-performance concrete, you can choose either a prescriptive- or a performance approach.
 Many specifications use a combination of the two, as performance tests aren’t always practical for quality control.
+The use of concrete exposure classes helps categorize the nature and severity of the service environment.

 An example specification

 For example, a contractor wanted Beton to develop and test mixture proportions for a concrete for the repair of a marine structure in New England.
-The specification included such prescriptive requirements as a maximum water-cementitious materials ratio, a minimum cement content, maximum contents of fly ash and silica fume, and a range of air contents.
+The specification included such prescriptive requirements as maximum water-cementitious materials ratio, minimum cement content, maximum contents of fly ash and silica fume, and air content.
 The performance requirements included compressive- and tensile strengths, drying shrinkage, cracking tendency, and resistance to chloride ion penetration.

-Interestingly, there were both minimum and maximum limits on compressive strength.
-The owner was concerned about the association between high strength and the tendency to crack.
+Interestingly, there were both minimum- and maximum limits on compressive strength.
+The owner was rightly concerned about the association between high strength and the tendency to crack.

 Beton can help you meet a specification or write one for your project.